JDAIN/99-scraper-googledocs/README.md

 # 99Damage-scraper-private
-Scrapes 99Damage site with socks5 proxies for speed improvements,runs Data analysis (checks for rulebreakers) and posts it to a specified Google Spreadsheet.
+Scrapes 99Damage site with socks5 proxies for speed improvements, runs Data analysis (checks for rulebreakers) and posts it to a specified Google Spreadsheet.

 client_secret.json is needed (google login)